 - Frames, watermarks or names in the photos.
-The jury will exclusively judge photos that are anonymous and in which no name or personal watermark is shown in the image itself.
+The jury will exclusively judge photos that are anonymous and show no name or personal watermark in the image.

 - Overall, manipulated images that are clearly exaggerated will be disqualified.
 It’s up to the jury to decide on this.

 Preview images (the initial uploads) must be 1920 pixels on the longest side (moderate sharpening allowed) and the JPG file must weight a minimum of 125kb and maximum of 2000kb (2MB).
 So, you have to resize your images with for example Lightroom or Photoshop.

 High resolution and RAW files must be available at the jury’s request.
 These must be suitable for large format printing (e.g. 80 x 120 cm) and must have Adobe RGB or sRGB colours.
 Do not interpolate and only use moderate sharpening.

-Not a single reference to the photographer’s name must be found on the images and in the file name.
+Not a single reference to the photographers name must be found on the images or in the file name.

 - File names must begin with a category number C1, C2, C3 etc. and the title of the photo.